henrikglass/shaq/docs/sel_functions.md

 mat2 mat2(vec2 c0, vec2 c1)                                                      Creates a 2x2 matrix with column vectors `c0` and `c1`
 mat2 mat2_id()                                                                   Creates a 2x2 identity matrix
-mat2 copy_mat2(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+mat2 copy_mat2(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` mat2 eval_mat2(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a mat2
 ```

 ## Returning mat3: